Get Busy

 Songfacts®:

-• There's also a remix version, "Get Busy (Clap Your Hands Now)," which features guest-rappers Fatman Scoop and The Crooklyn Clan.
+A popular one is "Get Busy (Clap Your Hands Now)," which features guest-rappers Fatman Scoop and The Crooklyn Clan.

 • The style of this song is properly known as "Diwali Riddim."
 Now, the term "riddim" is actually the Jamaican pronunciation of the English word "rhythm," but in Jamaican music this means specifically the instrumental accompaniment to a vocal, usually a rap.
 Riddims are the primary musical building blocks of Jamaican popular songs.
-"Diwali," then, is one of these riddims, created by Lenky Marsden.
+"Diwali," then, is one of these riddims, created by the song's producer, Lenky Marsden.

 • Shake dat ting Miss Cana, Cana